Useful information for

 The government has made guidance on the settlement scheme available online in all 26 EU languages.

 A partnership pack is available for community leaders to promote the settlement scheme.

 On-line guidance is provided at gov.uk.
 Telephone guidance is available from the EU Settlement Resolution Centre (0300 123 7379).

-The following Libraries in Cambridgeshire and Peterborough will be able to offer assisted digital help to do this if you need it
+Cambridge Central Library will be able to offer assisted digital help to do this if you need it.

 A Government policy paper sets out the government’s intention in the event of no-deal:

 - EU citizens and their families living in the UK up to 29 March 2019 will have broadly the same entitlements to healthcare, education, benefits and social housing including supported housing and homelessness assistance that they have now.

 - Any EU citizen living in the UK by 31 December 2020 can apply under the settlement scheme - which will remain open until 31 December 2020.

 - EU identity cards will initially remain valid for travel to the UK.

 Irish citizens don’t need to apply under the Settlement scheme.
 The Government has published guidance on rights of Irish citizens under the Common Travel Area, which are not dependent on UK’s future relationship with the EU.